 Considering the scope of the study, we collected data from the banking sector of Pakistan, where front desk employees regulate their emotions frequently while interacting with customers.
 In Pakistan, 55 banks operate (eight government-owned banks, four privatized banks, sixteen private banks, three foreign banks, thirteen developmental financial institutions, and eleven nonmember banks and DFIs).
 Limiting the scope of the study and due to the limited period, the data was collected using a multi-stage sampling technique in the first stage.
 In the first stage, out of six categories of banks, three (government-owned, privatized, and private) were selected using a simple random sampling technique.
 Out of 28 banks of these categories, five were selected using simple random sampling.
-In the second stage, two branches of each bank were selected using stratified random sampling.
-In the third stage, employees were selected using a convenience sampling technique.
+In the second stage, two branches of each bank were selected using a convenience sampling technique.